samueldcabral/Typescript-This-is-another-weather-app/README.md

 ---

 ## This is a simple weather app using React with Typescript
-## It was very interesting to put Typescript in practice
+## It was very interesting to put Typescript into practice

 ---
 ### Screenshot